-AI for Good blog
+AI for Good stories

 Ethical AI for Wellbeing

-By Alena Radziukevich
+by Alena Radziukevich

 The AI for Good Global Summit 2024, held in Geneva, brought together leaders and innovators from various sectors to discuss the transformative potential of artificial intelligence (AI).
 Among the distinguished speakers was Justin Thomas, Senior Research Specialist at King Abdulaziz Center for World Culture (Ithra).
 Justin Thomas shared insights into the collaborative efforts required to harness the potential of AI to meet the Sustainable Development Goals (SDGs).